 Losing a loved one because of someone else’s actions is something no family should ever have to experience.
-With 15–plus years in business and a track record of winning and helping clients, the Richmond wrongful death lawyers with MartinWren, P.C., are here to help you take the next step forward with compassion and clarity.
+With 15+ years in business and a track record of winning and helping clients, the Richmond wrongful death lawyers with MartinWren, P.C., are here to help you take the next step forward with compassion and clarity.

 A Richmond personal injury lawyer from our firm will help you understand your options, answer your questions, and work directly with you through every stage of your case.

-Typical Negligent Actions Leading to Wrongful Death
+Types of Negligent Actions that Lead to Wrongful Death

 Some of the most common causes we investigate include: